iNutti/Easy-Auto-Click/README.md

 * Progress bar to indicate time to completion.
 * Visible timer to also do that.

+If you would like to download the latest pre-release version, click on the "Releases" button on the right side of this page.

 And that's all I can think of for now.
 Feel free to leave ideas!
 >[!Note]
 >I do this for fun.
 Please be aware that it may take some time for updates to happen, or no time at all.